vkhazin/multicloud-courseware/content/course-intro/lab-jumpcloud.md

 1. Open browser to [https://jumpcloud.com/](https://jumpcloud.com/)
 2. Select `Get Started`
-3. Register a new account, an email confirmation may be required
+3. Register a new account and an email confirmation may be required

 ## [AWS Integration](https://support.jumpcloud.com/support/s/article/single-sign-on-sso-with-amazon-aws-in-iam-2019-08-21-10-36-47)

 1. Sign-in to jump cloud and proceed to `applications` link
 2. Type: `aws` and select `amazon web services` and then `configure` link
-3. Open another browser tab/window and proceed to Aws -&gt; Services -&gt; IAM
+3. Open another browser tab/window and proceed to Aws Console -> `Services` -> `IAM`
 4. We will need Aws `account number` shown under `AWS account ID:` label
 5. JumpCloud Console
    1. For display label type: `Aws Read-Only`